Rezenhorn/english_teacher/README.md

 ## Description:

 A website for an English tutor that has the function of a business card and also:
-- user registration
+- User registration
-- handing out homework to students
+- Handing out homework to students
-- tracking learning progress
+- Tracking learning progress
-- creating of a personal dictionary with the translation of words, the ability to download a dictionary in the excel format, etc.
+- Creating of a personal dictionary with the translation of words, the ability to download a dictionary in the excel format, etc.

 ## How to start the project: